wiseman-timelord/Chat-VulkanLlama/README.md

 ### TEST PROMPTS:
 1) Hello there!
 I am glad to meet you here in the middle of nowhere.
 Do you come here often?
+2) Wow, you can actually talk?
+That's super amazing!
+What brings you to this remote place?

 ### REQUIREMENTS:
 Windows with WSL or Linux (untested)